Dilapidations in City of London

 A typical dilapidations instruction progresses through document review, inspection, preparation of schedules and responses, and negotiation support.
 The exact deliverables vary by instruction, but the process is usually methodical and evidence-led.

-- Inspection of the premises to assess building fabric, finishes, services, and condition against lease obligations.
+• A dilapidation survey on site to assess building fabric, finishes, services, and condition against the obligations in the lease.

 Considerations for Landlords